mgs-ci-cd-demo/cicd-pipeline-train-schedule-pipelines/README.md

 Once it is running, you can access it in a browser at [http://localhost:3000](http://localhost:3000)

-This is my fist edit in the README.md for master branch.
+This is my second edit in the README.md for master branch.